DrCarbon/DrCarbon.github.io/projects/black_plague_doc.md

 # All dates must be YYYY-MM-DD format!
 date: 2013-04-21
 labels:
-  - Editing
+  - Video Editing
   - Photoshop
   - Animation
 summary: A ten minute documentary I made for National History Day, about the Black Plague, that went on to State Finals for the competition.
 ---

-The National History Day competition is a nation wide event that challenges Middle and High School students to create a project, be it a performance, essay, documentary etc.
+The National History Day competition is a nation wide event that challenges Middle and High School students to create a project, be it a performance, essay, documentary etc.  This is a year long project that goes from local competitions to state competitions to the final nation competition.
+For this year, project topic was turning points in history.
+I decided to cover the Black Plauge, and do it in a documentary form, this required making the video ten minutes long, adding in photos and voice over, and making it both interesting and informative to watch.

-For this project, I was the lead programmer who was responsible for programming the various capabilities of the mouse.
-I started by programming the basics, such as sensor polling and motor actuation using interrupts.
-From there, I then programmed the basic PD controls for the motors of the mouse.
-The PD control the drive so that the mouse would stay centered while traversing the maze and keep the mouse driving straight.
-I also programmed basic algorithms used to solve the maze such as a right wall hugger and a left wall hugger algorithm.
-From there I worked on a flood-fill algorithm to help the mouse track where it is in the maze, and to map the route it takes.
-We finished with the fastest mouse who finished the maze within our college.
+Taking on this project presented me with multiple challenges, this would be the first time I ever had to make a video by myself, I had outside resources, like my parents, to offer me help, but for the most part I had to do the research, condense it down into a script, make sure said script was long enough and eventually voice it.
+On top of this I decided early on that since I could not use videos or interviews from that time I had to use another method to make the documentary interesting and thus I decided to include animation.
+I took old images from mideval times, and based on the parts of the script I wanted to highlight, I cut out parts of that picture in photoshop, filled in the back ground by using the stamp tool, then putting it all into an animation program where I had to key frame it and make sure it filled out the necessary time in the video.

+I had to time everything perfectly, with the audio and it often time was not easy but it certainly worked out in the end.
+I also decided to add music which turned out to be a challenge as it could easily drown out my voice at times, thus I had to learn how to manage audio in a video.
+This was a challenging project, but certainly one I learned a lot from.
+I eventually got to the state competitions after beating the local competition.
+I unfortunately did not make it to the national competition but I certainly learned a lot about how videos are made and learned valuable life lessons that I still follow to this day.